 - They're not totally immune to the sting of rejection.
 They may still hesitate to face it, and they may still feel down if someone isn't interested in them.
-Their confidence and comfort with facing rejection will still have ups and downs.
+Their confidence and comfort with facing rejection still comes and goes.
 However, overall they have more internal resources for dealing with it.

-- They're not necessarily the world's most popular people, but they've had success in the social world.
+- They're not necessarily the most popular person around, but they've had success in the social world.
 They have friends.
 They know they're well-liked by at least some people.
 They've received direct evidence that they're not irreparably flawed.
-They 'know' they're worthy and feel they no longer have anything to prove.
+They "know" they're worthy and feel they no longer have anything to prove.
 If someone rejects them they've had the life experience where they can truly think, "Whatever.
-I've already had friends who are way better than this person.
-I'm not going to lose sleep over them not wanting to hang out."
+I've already had friends who are way better than them.
+I'm not going to lose sleep over their not wanting to hang out."